 3. GETTING AROUND - USING THE COMBINED SITES.

 A single click on the respective homepage link tab moves you between the two websites.
 We recommend that you enter and exit the ‘building’ via WBRQ02.com as this will allow you to see any new information relevant to you.
 Plus it’s easier to remember this address.

-Please use the Guestbook for any comments.
-For more specific discussions on any family issues please use the discussion forum on WBRQ02.com
+For specific discussions on any family issues please use the discussion forum on WBRQ02.com

 To get updates on discussions and any other relevant information enter your email address in the 'follow by email' box on the top r/h side of WBRQ02.

 To get a quick feel of how the 'tribalpages' part of the package works....